 Recommended read: 6 men’s haircut styles that go perfectly with facial hair.

 Continuing the trend of long hair for men, Kurt Cobain pioneered the look of a simple centre parting with messy, unkempt lengths and also led the way for men wanting to grow out their hair in the ’90s.

 Editor’s tip: If your hair is naturally very straight, you can add texture to your lengths with the VO5 Dry Texture Spray.
 Spritzing this into your hair will instantly give it more of a relaxed, tousled vibe.

 Part smart, part rock ‘n’ roll, this slick swept-back hairstyle combines all the ’50s greaser boy tropes into one great look.

-What makes vintage hairstyles for men (like this one) look on-point is a great hair gel (which you’ll be happy to know we have a guide on, here).
+What makes vintage hairstyles for men (like this one) look on-point is a great hair gel.

 One of our favourite vintage hairstyles for men with black hair?
 The high top fade.
 Just by going a little bolder with a shaved hair design like this gentleman, to make this old school ‘do feel new again.

 Because who wouldn’t want to look like a Roman emperor?
 If you’re after a low-key haircut to take you through 2018 in style, trying getting this Caesar cut complete with a fringe hairstyle.

 Want to pull off a daring bowl haircut?
 Then you need to take some style notes from this brave gentleman, who has given his hair an edgy update with this throwback cut.

 It’s perfect for guys with straight hair as it’ll mean you’ll hardly need to style your mane in the mornings to achieve this polished finish.